Photonsters/anycubic-photon-docs/known-issues/photon-known-issues.md

 **CONTACT ANYCUBIC SUPPORT FIRST!**

-This should be your first point of contact for faulty machines, some of the fixes here may void you warranty, proceed at your own risk!
+This should be your first point of contact for faulty machines, some of the fixes here may void you warranty, proceed at your own risk! ([Anycubic Support Contact](http://support.anycubic3d.com/submit.html))

 These issues / solutions have been compiled from cases reported by Photonsters in the Photon Owners Group on Facebook.